-It started with a question: The world already knows TripAdvisor as a research site, how might we harness that intent to purchase on our site to complete the transaction?
+It started with a question: The world already knows TripAdvisor as a research site — how might we harness that intent to purchase on our site?
+The answer became $0 to $200M in e-commerce revenue in 18 months.
+This is the story of how that happened.

 Back then in 2013, I hadn't yet built a $100+ business or a team from scratch.
 But, here I was, in the office of the my boss’s boss, the Global Head of Product, and being asked to do just that.
 The plan was to become a booking engine - take on the biggest giants in our industry, and beat them at their own game.
 It would be the CEO’s top strategic initiative and I had the feeling that if I turned this down, future prospects of career growth at TripAdvisor would be limited.
 These kinds of opportunities come around once or twice in a career and so without thinking too much about what it would take to truly be successful or what I would need, I dove right in.
 What followed was three grueling years of building, launching and optimizing a hotel booking product that reached hundreds of millions of travelers worldwide, changed how hotels distributed their inventory online, and taught me key lessons of product leadership inside a growing business.
 Over this next 4 part series, I'll outline